-Meaningful innovation fuelled by a significant amount of capital investment in eVTOL prototypes and UAM services is opening a new frontier for urban air mobility services.
-For example, at the Consumer Electronics Show in January, Hyundai and Bell Textron both announced their visions for integrated urban mobility that includes autonomous ground shuttles and eVTOLs.
-Also, Hyundai announced it was partnering with Uber to provide mass-production manufacturing services to build the aircraft. ^{17, 18} Ultimately, UAM will become part of the smart-city infrastructure that spans an array of requirements from advanced air traffic management, purposebuilt charging stations, pollution-monitoring systems, vehicle-to-vehicle communications, and data-ownership.
+Meaningful innovation fueled by a significant amount of capital investment in eVTOL prototypes and UAM services is opening a new frontier for urban air mobility services.
+For example, at the Consumer Electronics Show in January.
+Hyundai and Bell Textron both announced their visions for integrated urban mobility that includes autonomous ground shuttles and eVTOLs.
+Also, Hyundai announced it was partnering with Uber to provide massproduction manufacturing services to build the aircraft^{[17][18]}.
+Ultimately, UAM will become part of the smart-city infrastructure that spans an array of requirements from advanced air traffic management, purpose-built charging stations, pollution-monitoring systems, vehicle-to-vehicle communications, and data-ownership.

-And one of the most pressing questions that must be addressed is: How will all the emerging mobility alternatives connect to form a unified, dynamic, multi-modal urban transportation network?
+And one of the most pressing questions that must be addressed is: how will all the emerging mobility alternatives connect to form a unified, dynamic, multi-modal urban transportation network?
 Moving around is not just about one mode of travel.
 It's about connecting cars to trains, planes, eVTOLs, and other MaaS options.

 For example, micro-mobility options such as low-cost e-bikes and e-scooters, while not yet mainstream, are making it easier to get around and connect with public transport.
-Autonomous shuttles, from companies like May Mobility and Optimus Ride, that operate on fixed downtown routes, promise a low (or zero) CO2 footprint.^{19, 20} And autonomous taxis that operate with no human intervention are likely to be commercially available in roughly the same timeframe as eVTOLs.
+Autonomous shuttles from companies such as May Mobility and Optimus Ride, that operate on fixed downtown routes, promise a low (or zero) CO2 footprint^{[19][20]}.
+And autonomous taxis that operate with no human intervention are likely to be commercially available in roughly the same timeframe as eVTOLs.
 These and other options allow people to opt-out of using a personal car for every trip they take.

 Even the brash transit system known as Hyperloop may be part of the multi-modal transport puzzle, connecting smart cities across vast geographies.
 A Hyperloop future is not that far out.
-Zeleros, a Spanish Hyperloop startup that got its start at the Polytechnical University of Valencia, is working with Renfe, the Spanish state-owned company that operates freight and passenger trains.
-The start-up is developing a vacuum-sealed tube with a frictionless levitation system.
-The system will be tested in 2021, with cargo traveling at speeds approaching 1,000 km/h.21
+Zeleros, a Spanish Hyperloop startup that got its start at the Polytechnical University of Valencia, is working with Renfe, a Spanish state-owned company that operates freight and passenger trains.
+The startup is developing a vacuum-sealed tube with a frictionless levitation system.
+After the test in 2021, Zeleros plans to take cargo by the end of 2022 and people by 2030.